Cha2500/ada-2022-project-datajugglers/README.md

 ### What is the proportion of "active" actors ?
 Are they mostly good actors ?

 We refer to an active actor an actor that has more than 100 edges, so that has played with more than 100 actors throughout his/her carrier.
 Here, we can see that there are much less active actors than non-active ones.
-Then, we look into which actors have in general a better grade than their neighborhood (0,5 more in average) and which have a lower one (0,5 below in average).
+Then, we look into which actors have in general a better grade than their neighborhood (1 point more in average) and which have a lower one (0,5 below in average).
 They are refered as "good" or "bad" actors, because they are better or worse than their neighborhood.
 In the active actors, the proportion of good ones is very low: it is not because you are more active that you will be successful (this can be explained easily by taking the example of one actor that plays in a lot of movies, but not qualitative ones).

 <p align="center">
 <iframe src="widget/pie_chart.html" width="800" height="300"></iframe>